 Artist Dhruva Mistry’s works occupy a rare interstice, traversing and often negotiating binaries.
-His references travel in time, be it ancient European figurative sculptures, or Buddhist or Hindu motifs – Mistry juxtaposes seemingly antithetical elements to blend tradition into modernity, generating a visual language entirely his own.
-He doesn’t adhere to a single stylistic norm, often oscillating between genres creating narratives and conceptual works that seek to trigger intellectual dialogues.
+His references travel in time, from ancient European figurative sculptures, to Buddhist or Hindu motifs, where Mistry juxtaposes seemingly antithetical elements to blend tradition into modernity, generating a visual language entirely his own.
+He doesn’t adhere to a single stylistic norm, often oscillating between genres, creating narratives and conceptual works that seek to trigger intellectual dialogues.

 The materiality and scale of each work is specific to its purpose.
 Mistry’s celebrated sculptures vary drastically in style and scale – from smaller works in bronze to colossal sculptures in public spaces made of sand, cement, stone, and stainless steel.

 Born in Gujarat in 1957, Mistry studied at the Faculty of Fine Arts, Maharaja Sayajirao University, Baroda in 1974 before pursuing his further studies at the Royal College of Art, London.
 Since then, he has exhibited extensively in United Kingdom, Europe and Japan.
 His public-art installations can be found at the Yorkshire Sculpture Park, the Hakone Open Air Museum, Victoria Square in Birmingham and Tamano City.